mahmoodsayedi/CitiBike/README.md

 2. Bikes should be positioned in the most populous areas
 3. Offer incentives to push for daily use throughout the week during traditional communting hours

-For a more in depth and interactive view of this analysis, checkout the Tableau link below